 Making the transition from crib to toddler bed is a major milestone in a child’s life.
-But seasoned veterans know that the real challenge isn’t persuading your toddler to sleep in their exciting new big-kid bed — it’s getting them to stay in that bed overnight.
-Even the best-sleeping toddlers need time to adjust and probably won’t stay in bed all night long, right away.
-Not only does your kid suddenly feel unfettered, they have newfound freedom to walk out of the room and indulge their curiosity about whatever noises mom and dad are making in the night.
+But seasoned veterans know that the real challenge isn’t persuading your toddler to sleep in their exciting big-kid bed — it’s how to keep a toddler in bed.
+Because with great freedom comes a great desire to wander back into a parents room.

 So how do you keep your toddler in bed?
 For some parents, a toddler that won’t stay in bed is less of an issue.
 They have an open bed policy and it doesn’t matter where their toddler sleeps as long as their toddler is sleeping.
 For other parents, alone time is crucial, and learning how to keep a toddler in bed is a top priority.
 Enter yet another round of sleep training – toddler edition.